 Oxleas Meadows and Wood

+With 8,000-year-old woodland and a cosy café at the summit, Oxleas is ideal for a full day out.
 If you’d like to explore Oxleas Woods by itself, then there is a walk you can do that takes you solely through the woods and meadows.
-The woods are thought to be around 8,000 years old and cover 77 hectares.

 You’ll even find a delicious cafe at the top of the hill of the meadow, where you can grab a refreshment before carrying on your walk.
 Oxleas Woods are a very popular hiking spot with walkers and there are lots of different routes you can take around the area.
 Komoot has pulled together a great blog with 15 of the best walking routes around the woods and meadows which is worth checking out.